iNethi/master-builder/README.md

 # iNethi Docker master file

-All the docker compose files to build iNethi-related dockers live here
+This is the starting place to build iNethi on your own server

 # Usage
 This is an open source solution that is freely available to everyone.
 With iNethi you can build a set of local services to share content amongst your local community and build a small ISP to sell Internet vouchers. [more detail...](https://inethi.net)